DwarKapex/cmake-small-project-template/docs/docs/cmake/general.md

 $> mkdir build
 ```

-It is a general recommendation to keep *build* folder apart from the folder with source files to avoid mess them up.
-But it's totally up to you and you can create it inside repo folder or any other place (don't forget to update path to the source folder for commands below accordingly)
+It is generally recommended to keep the build folder separate from the folder with the source files to avoid accidentally mixing them up.
+However, you can also create the build folder inside the repository folder or anywhere else.
+Just make sure to update the path to the source folder in the commands below accordingly.

 2. Generate the project: